Yash-Vora/Video-Conferencing-App/README.md

 # Video Conferencing App
-This is video conferencing app where you can talk or chat with your friends on a video or convey your thoughts with your friends.
+This is video conferencing app where you can talk or chat with your friends on a video or convey your thoughts with your friends.I have used jitsi server for video conferencing.

 ## Screenshots
 <!-- To set multiple images in grid view -->